 How do you know if you’re ovulating?

-There are so many ways to get an idea of when you’re ovulating - from ovulation predictor kits to tracking apps.
-Still, knowing just some of the common signs to look out for that may indicate that you’re ovulating is also a great way to get to know your individual cycle.
-Remember, in an average menstrual cycle of 28 days, this usually happens about 14 days before your next period starts.
+There are so many ways to get an idea of when you’re ovulating - from ovulation predictor kits to ovulation tracking apps.
+Still, knowing just some of the common signs of ovulation to look out for that may indicate that you’re ovulating regularly is also a great way to get to know your individual cycle.
+Remember, in an average menstrual cycle of 28 days, usually ovulation occurs about 14 days before your next period starts.

 Change in basal body temperature

 Your basal body temperature (BBT) is the temperature of your body at rest.
 During ovulation, this temperature increases slightly.
-It’s recommended to track your body temperature using a thermometer designed to measure BBT.
-Tracking this over a series of months will give you the chance to spot any potential patterns which can give you an idea of when you’re most fertile.
+It’s recommended to track your body temperature using a thermometer designed to measure BBT every morning before you get out of bed.
+Tracking this over a series of months will give you the chance to spot any potential patterns which can give you an idea of your fertile window and potentially predict ovulation.